betheden/hebrew-grammar/content/adverb.rst

 or even a
 :ref:`noun<noun>`.

-Many particles are closely related to adverbs in Biblical Hebrew.
+Many :ref:`particles<particle>` are closely related to adverbs in Biblical Hebrew.
 A general rule is that when a particle occurs after the verb, it functions as an adverb; but when a particle appears before the verb, then it functions in some other way (usually as a conjunction or a discourse marker).
 But